skunkforce/put_on_edge/009_1000BASE-T/README.md

 | 9   | TD4+ |
 | 10  | TD4- |

-this connector should be oriented on the top (magnetics side) or the bottom (phy side) of a board.
+this connector is used on the wire side of the magnetics.
+For the phy side of the magnetics use 019.